isometrikai/isometrik-call-ios/README.md

 # MQTT Connection

-  Initilaise the MQTT Connecton on landing page or home page for a active user seesion. use below method.
+  - To initialize the MQTT connection for an active user session, use the following method on your landing page or required view/controller:

-    ISMMQTTManager.shared.connect(clientId: ISMCallConfiguration.userId!)
+     ISMMQTTManager.shared.connect(clientId: "pass the userId")

+  - If you are already using the Isometrik MQTT service and need to process data responses triggered on an MQTT topic, use the CallEventHandler class to handle the events.
+Pass the payload received from the MQTT message to the handleCallEvents method:

+     CallEventHandler.handleCallEvents(payload: message.payload)

 # Making Calls